-Global expansion, the longevity of sports entertainment and new forms of fan worlds are among topics to be discussed at ILMC’s Touring Entertainment panel on 5 March
+Global expansion, sports entertainment and new forms of fan worlds are among topics to be discussed at ILMC’s Touring Entertainment panel on 5 March

 Sign up for IQ Index

 An increasing focus on “personality” partnerships in favour of music-focused deals will form the basis of discussion for ILMC’s Brand Partnerships panel on 5 March

 The International Live Music Conference (ILMC) is now less than a month away and, as more and more chairs and panellists are announced, IQ catches up with some key speakers to hear what they hope to get out of this year’s conference.

 Following on from the previous Speakers Spotlight with Semmel Concerts’ Christian Scholz, Jeremy Paterson, managing director of IF Media Consultancy, shares his thoughts on what this year’s ILMC will bring.